Updated: Sep 24

-After our last blog, Am I missing out, I have received feedback from several people who have been around Trisutto for a long time asking....,why the change?
+After a recent blog, Am I missing out, I have received feedback from several people who have been around Trisutto for a long time asking....,why the change?
 I would like to pass on the answer in more detail to not just them, but all of our regular readers.

 Why the change from group to non-group training?
 Up until 2006 my Triathlon squads were primary ITU Olympic distance athletes with a few exceptions who competed over long distance.
 However since this time, when I decided to go after the Ironman distance, our squads have been primarily long course athletes with the exception being a few short course athletes.
 Last year we introduced age group athletes to our program also, thus thus adding a third category to our training regimes.